versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Producer.md

 #### producer.pause()
 {: #producer-pause .code}

 Pauses the producer (no RTP is sent to its associated consumers).
+Triggers a ["producerpause"](#consumer-on-producerpause) event in all its associated consumers.

 > `@async`

 #### producer.resume()
 {: #producer-resume .code}

 Resumes the producer (RTP is sent again to its associated consumers).
+Triggers a ["producerresume"](#consumer-on-producerresume) event in all its associated consumers.

 > `@async`